 What Makes Adobo So Iconic?

 Adobo is arguably the most iconic of all famous Filipino foods.
 The dish is prepared by simmering meat—typically chicken or pork—in a mixture of vinegar, soy sauce, garlic, bay leaves, and peppercorns.
-This cooking method allows the meat to absorb the rich marinade while becoming tender and flavorful.
+This slow-cooking method allows the meat to absorb deep flavors while remaining tender and juicy.

 The Comfort of a Warm Sinigang